 States may also tax your business on the use of goods and services when sales tax has not been collected.
 This typically applies to goods and services purchased outside of the state where you conduct business.

-You must pay federal tax on income that is not subject to withholding or when the amount of your federal income tax being withheld is not enough.
+You must pay federal tax on income that is not subject to withholding.
+Or, if the amount of your federal income tax being withheld is not enough to cover the taxes you owe, you must pay an estimated tax.
 Find out if your business has to pay estimated taxes and the steps to follow.

-When conducting your own business, you must pay Social Security and Medicare taxes to be covered under the Social Security system.
+If you have your own business, you must pay Social Security and Medicare taxes.
+Otherwise, you won't be covered under the Social Security system.
 Learn about who must pay self-employment tax and how to pay it.